 If the repression of anarchists was not ideological, as I have argued, how and why did it arise?
 The answer lies in the anarchist Black Guards, which flourished throughout Russia and Ukraine in 1918.
 Originally created in Alexandrovsk during the summer of 1917 by Maria Nikiforova, these armed anarchist detachments had spread to Moscow by January 1918, and by April 1918 “there were already more than 50 groups and detachments of the Black Guard, numbering some 2,000 militants” In the city.

 Looting was rife among the Black Guards.
 The leadership of the MFAG seemed unable to discipline its detachments.
-The Bolshevik (and former anarchist) Victor Serge wrote that “The anarchists themselves admitted that suspicious elements, adventurers, common criminals and counter-revolutionaries, were thriving among them, but their libertarian principles did not permit them to refuse entrance to their organizations to any man, or to subject anyone to real control.
+The Bolshevik (and former anarchist) Victor Serge wrote that “The anarchists themselves admitted that suspicious elements, adventurers, common criminals, and counterrevolutionaries, were thriving among them, but their libertarian principles did not permit them to refuse entrance to their organizations to any man or to subject anyone to really control.
 They sensed acutely that their movement needed to be purged, but this was impossible without authority or a disciplined organization.
-Splits among them and this reverence for principle was slowly leading to the political suicide of the movement, which was becoming more compromised each day…”
+Splits among them and this reverence for principle were slowly leading to the political suicide of the movement, which was becoming more compromised each day…”

 The Black Guards were out of control.
 “Several incidents such as an attack on an American car, the murder of several Cheka agents followed by the summary execution of several bandits, the arrests of “expropriators” who were promptly claimed by the Anarchist Federation, led Dzerzhinsky, the President of the Cheka, to insist on the liquidation of the Black Guard.”